thoas/picfit/README.rst

 You will be able to load and store your images from different storage backends.

-In this example, images will be loaded from the file system storage and processed to the Amazon S3 storage.
+In this example, images will be loaded from the file system storage and generated to the Amazon S3 storage.

 Load images from storage backend base url, store them in Amazon S3, keys prefixed on Redis
 ------------------------------------------------------------------------------------------